ConvertKit/convertkit-wordpress/readme.txt

 ### 1.4.5 2017-03-28
 * Uncommented logging around api calls.
 * Do not show 404 page content when shortcode is used with form ID that does not exist
-* If ConvertKit API is unavailable fail gracefullyl
+* If ConvertKit API is unavailable fail gracefully
 * Fix for Contact Form 7 message sending when no ConvertKit forms are mapped
 * Removed archived forms from the list of available forms in settings page